Location: London, UK

 Role: Development Management

-Paddington Basin is a fully integrated mixed use development located in the West End of London, adjacent to Paddington Station.
+Paddington Basin is a fully integrated mixed use regeneration project located in the West End of London, adjacent to Paddington Station.

 Designed and built around the terminal of the Grand Canal this development of over 1.8m sq ft of space incorporates commercial, retail, residential and hotel uses within a 12 acre(5 ha) freehold site, featuring a redeveloped open water space.